The xx: 2011–2012: Coexist

 In December 2011, Smith revealed that he wanted to release the xx's second album ahead of its festival appearances the following year, and that it was inspired by "club music".
 "The majority of stuff I'm working on now is the xx stuff.
 We're just about to start recording.
 Hopefully we'll get it done in time for most festivals next year, because that's the most fun."
 Discussing the sound of the album, he said: "We've all come back off tour and been partying a bit more.
 We left when we were 17 and we missed out on that chunk of our lives when everyone else was partying.
 Club music has definitely had an influence on the next record."

 On 1 June 2012, it was announced that the follow-up, Coexist, would be released on 10 September.
 On 16 July 2012, it announced and released "Angels" as the lead single from Coexist.
-On 3 September 2012, in a collaboration with Internet Explorer, the xx released Coexist to stream on its website until the worldwide release date on 11 September.
+On 3 September 2012, in a collaboration with Microsoft's Internet Explorer, the xx released Coexist to stream on its website until the worldwide release date on 11 September.

 In August 2012, the xx was featured on the cover of issue number 81 of The Fader.

-The xx performed at Bestival on 9 September 2012 in front of the largest crowd at the festival.
-Its first North American tour started on 5 October in Vancouver, Canada, with dates throughout the US and Mexico.
+The xx performed at Bestival on 9 September 2012 in front of the festival's largest crowd.
+The band's first North American tour began 5 October in Vancouver, Canada, with dates throughout the US and Mexico.